 You can also reheat the fully-cooked hot dogs to 165°F (74 °C) if you want to, but not for too long.

 If you are using propane gas, you can adjust the temperature to how hot you want the grill to be.
-Its maximum heat is 600 °F (316 °C).
+Its maximum direct heat is 600 °F (316 °C).
 Just remember that the hot dogs have to cook at a minimum of 160°F (71 °C) to 165°F (74 °C).

-Unlike propane gas where you can tell the temperature, you won’t be able to do so with a charcoal grill.
+Unlike propane gas where you can tell the proper temperature, you won’t be able to do so with a charcoal grill.
 Start by putting a small number of coals in the middle of the grate.
 Don’t spread the pile just yet, since this prevents it from getting too hot.

 When the coals turn red, you can add the grill grate, or you can spread the coals before doing this so the heat is evenly spread out and won’t burn the food.
 If you want it hotter, you can add more coals and repeat.